dendronhq/dendron-site/vault/dendron.release.2021-04-25.md

 ### Telemetry

-With this release of Dendron, we've added limited telemetry that is opt-out by default.
+With this release of Dendron, we've added limited telemetry.
+Telemetry is on by default with a command to opt out.

 This is to help us understand how many people are using Dendron as well as measure the impact on performance when we introduce new features.
 We **do not and will never** read the data inside **your notes**.